Skip to main content

 Nkwobi

-Igbo specialty - spicy cow foot cooked in rich palm oil sauce with utazi leaves and ehuru spice.
-Served in wooden mortar with wooden spoon.
-Bar food and party favorite.
-Gelatinous texture, intensely spicy, pairs with cold drinks.
-For adventurous eaters.
+An Igbo speciality of cow foot cooked in a thick palm oil sauce with utazi leaves and ehuru spice, traditionally served in a wooden mortar with a wooden spoon.
+It's bar food and party food, gelatinous and seriously spicy, made for cold drinks.
+Worth trying if you're game.

 Regional Specialties & Local Favorites